 By 1995, the Metro was beginning to get outclassed.
-Rover had planned the R3 (became the 200/25), but this model was moved up-market to the small family hatchback sector.
-So to keep a presence in the supermini sector, a reskin was done on the Metro.
+Rover had planned the R3 (which became the 200/25), but this model was moved up-market to the small family hatchback sector.
+So to keep a presence in the supermini sector, a re-skin was done on the Metro.
 Relaunched as the 100, the car had a re-skinned front end, but it was obvious to everyone it was the same old Metro.
-Nethertheless, it still sold reasonably well and ad the new 1.5 diesel engine from the Peugeot 106 to replace the 1.4.
-This was changed in 1996 by the publiction of the Euro-NCAP test results.
-Sales plummeted, and the death knell sounded 2 years later.
+Nevertheless, it still sold reasonably well and a new 1.5-litre diesel engine from the Peugeot 106 replaced the 1.4-litre diesel.
+However, following the publication of the Euro-NCAP test results in 1996, sales plummeted and the death knell sounded two years later.

 What to look for